Another Tragic Christmas

 The next gen consoles then and now

 Folks, it has been some time since the “next gen” was actually the next.
 I think it is about time to call it the current gen, and on that note, I think it is time to re-evaluate the three major players in the race.
 Much has changed, and my opinion of each console has changed wildly.
 Note that this is not an attempt to analyze who is going to “win” the console war.
 I think that it is quite clear that so long as there are games like Wii Fit and Wii Sports released at the right times, Nintendo is going to be unchallenged in total sales numbers.
-Meanwhile Sony and Microsoft will claim the Wii is not a true competitor, and then spin the numbers to make it look like they were the true winners. → The post still burns.
+Meanwhile Sony and Microsoft will claim the Wii is not a true competitor, and then spin the numbers to make it look like they were the true winners. → NiGHTS into REaDS

 A survey of 2007s role playing games